google/testrun/README.md

 The DUT must be able to obtain an IP address via DHCP.

-# Get started
+# Get started :arrow_forward:

 Once you meet the hardware and software requirements, follow the Testrun [Get started guide](https://github.com/google/testrun/blob/main/docs/get_started.md).
 Additional guidance is available in the [docs directory](https://github.com/google/testrun/blob/main/docs).

-# Roadmap
+# Roadmap :chart_with_upwards_trend:

 Testrun continually evolves to further support end users by automating device network behavior against industry standards.
-For information on upcoming features, check out the [Roadmap](https://github.com/google/testrun/blob/main/docs/roadmap.pdf).
+For information on upcoming features, check out the [Roadmap](/docs/roadmap.pdf).

-# Accessibility
+# Accessibility :busts_in_silhouette:

 We're proud of our tool and strive to provide an enjoyable experience for everyone.
 Testrun goes through rigorous accessibility testing at each release.
 Download the [Testrun: Accessible features](https://github.com/google/testrun/raw/main/docs/ui/accessibility.mp4) video to learn more.You're welcome to [submit a new issue](https://github.com/google/testrun/issues) and provide feedback on our implementations.
 To learn more about Google's [Belonging initiative](https://www.google.co.uk/accessibility) and their approach to accessibility, visit their site.

-# Issue reporting
+# Issue reporting :triangular_flag_on_post:

 If you encounter a problem during setup or use, raise an issue under the [Issues tab](https://github.com/google/testrun/issues).
 Issue templates exist for both bug reports and feature requests.
 If neither of these apply, raise a blank issue instead.

-# Contributing
+# Contributing :keyboard:

 We strongly encourage contributions from the community.
-Review the requirements on the  ["How to Contribute" page](https://github.com/google/testrun/blob/main/CONTRIBUTING.md), then follow the [developer guidelines](https://github.com/google/testrun/blob/main/docs/dev/README.md).
+Review the requirements on the  ["How to Contribute" page](CONTRIBUTING.md), then follow the [developer guidelines](/docs/dev/README.md).

-# FAQ
+# FAQ :raising_hand:

 #### 1. What should I do if I have an issue while installing or upgrading Testrun?